Battle of Harpers Ferry: Background

 As Gen. Robert E. Lee's Army of Northern Virginia (ANV) advanced into Maryland, Lee expected that the Union garrisons that potentially blocked his supply line in the Shenandoah Valley, at Winchester, Martinsburg, and Harpers Ferry, would be cut off and abandoned without firing a shot, but the garrisons, Harpers Ferry specifically, were still manned.
-Lee planned to capture the garrison to secure his lines of communication and potential retreat back to Virginia.
+Lee planned to capture the garrison to secure his logistical support and potential retreat back to Virginia.

 Although he was being pursued at a measured pace by Maj.
 Gen. George B. McClellan and the Union Army of the Potomac, which outnumbered him by more than two to one, Lee chose the risky strategy of dividing his army in order to seize Harpers Ferry.
-While the rest of the ANV remained at Boonsboro, Maryland – later minus the corps of Maj.
-Gen. James Longstreet which Lee sent north to Hagerstown to protect against the reported movement of Pennsylvania militia there, which proved illusory – Lee sent three columns of troops to converge and attack Harpers Ferry from separate directions.
+While the rest of the ANV remained at Boonsboro—later minus the corps of Maj.
+Gen. James Longstreet which Lee sent north to Hagerstown to protect against the reported movement of Pennsylvania militia there, which proved illusory—Lee sent three columns of troops to converge and attack Harpers Ferry from separate directions.
 The largest column, 11,500 men under Jackson, was to recross the Potomac and circle around to the west of Harpers Ferry and attack it from Bolivar Heights, while the other two columns, under Maj.
 Gen. Lafayette McLaws (8,000 men) and Brig.
-Gen. John G. Walker (3,400), were to capture Maryland Heights and Loudoun Heights respectively, commanding the town from the east and south.
+Gen. John George Walker (3,400), were to capture Maryland Heights and Loudoun Heights respectively, commanding the town from the east and south.

-McClellan had wanted to add the Harpers Ferry garrison to his field army, but general-in-chief Henry W. Halleck had refused, saying that the movement would be too difficult and that the garrison had to defend itself "until the latest moment," or until McClellan could relieve it.
-Halleck had probably expected its commander, Col. Dixon S. Miles, to show some military knowledge and courage.
+McClellan had wanted to add the Harpers Ferry garrison to his field army, but general-in-chief Henry Halleck had refused, saying that the movement would be too difficult and that the garrison had to defend itself "until the latest moment," or until McClellan could relieve it.
+Halleck had probably expected its commander, Col. Dixon Stansbury Miles, to show some military knowledge and courage.
 Miles was a 38-year veteran of the U.S. Army and the Mexican–American War, but who had been disgraced after the First Battle of Bull Run when a court of inquiry held that he had been drunk during the battle.
 Miles swore off liquor and was sent to the supposedly quiet post at Harpers Ferry.
 His garrison comprised 14,000 men, many inexperienced, including 2,500 who had been forced out of Martinsburg by the approach of Jackson's men on September 11.